MasonSlover/ProcessingPortfolio/README.md

 # Processing Portfolio
 Hey!
-My name is Mason Slover and I am a mathematics and computer science student at Fordham University Lincoln Center.
+My name is Mason Slover and I'm a mathematics and computer science student at Fordham University at Lincoln Center.
 I have been creating art using Processing, a visual Java environment, for 5 years.
-This GitHub is a repository of some of my favorite works, some of which are open source.
-Here are a few of my favorite pieces:
+This GitHub is a repository of some of my favorite works, some of which are open source:

-[toc]

 ## Facial Obfuscation Mirrors

-Inspired by the peaceful protests in Hong Kong and the United States and the growing fear of government athorities using facial recognition to identify and prosecute protestors, I created several facial obfusication algorithms that prevent recognition of the observer.
+Inspired by the peaceful protests in Hong Kong and the United States and the growing fear of government authorities using facial recognition to identify and prosecute protestors, I created several facial obfuscation mirrors that prevent recognition of the observer by humans and facial detection software.

 ### [Image Rasterization and "Ghosting"](./Ghosting)